- Search Results

 Scholarship / Fund / Loan

-KUOK FOUNDATION BERHAD invites application for the following scholarships / awards from Malaysian students applying for or currently pursuing full time undergraduate studies at the following institutions.Expiring Soon20 July 2018 / 27 July 2018Expiring Soon
+KUOK FOUNDATION BERHAD invites applications for the following scholarships / awards from Malaysian citizens applying for full time undergraduate studies in the academic year 2020/21 (new enrolment only) at selected British Universities.Expiring Soon28 February 2020 / 6 March 2020Expiring Soon

 Financial Aid Providers